 At the City of Vancouver, we are committed to recruiting a diverse workforce that represents the community we so proudly serve.
 We encourage applicants from diverse backgrounds, including Indigenous applicants, all genders, nationalities and persons with disabilities.

 We thank all applicants for their interest.
 However, only those selected for an interview will be contacted.
 Learn more about our commitment to diversity and inclusion.

 As one of the leading companies in Canada, City of Vancouver opens variety of opportunities for employees to grow and make them as future leaders of the professional and disciplined.
-City of Vancouver also offers a dynamic work environment in order to encourage employees to give optimally, and at the same time, you are able to increase new experience and erudition through the company programs.
+City of Vancouver also gives a dynamic work environment in order to encourage employees to give optimally, and at the same time, you are able to work up new experience and knowing through the company programs.

-If You are interested to send an application for Social Planner II Job Openings Vancouver February 2020 by City of Vancouver, please prepare requirements files and documents as soon as possible.
+If You are fascinated to submit an application for Social Planner II Jobs Vancouver, August 2020 by City of Vancouver, please prepare requirements files and documents immediately.
 To apply by online, please click the "Apply" button below.
-If you still do not satisfy with a job recruitment above, you can try to read more jobs list in Vancouver region from another company below.
+If you still do not satisfy with a job recruitment above, you can try to read more jobs list in Vancouver, region from another company below.

 Apply This Job